-The Company's compensation program for directors who are not employees of the Company consists of annual cash fees and fully vested stock awards granted pursuant to the Chemed Corporation 2006 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2006 Incentive Plan") and the Chemed Corporation 2010 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2010 Incentive Plan").
+The Company's compensation program for directors who are not employees of the Company consists of annual cash fees and fully vested stock awards granted pursuant to the Chemed Corporation 2010 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2010 Incentive Plan") and the Chemed Corporation 2015 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2015 Incentive Plan").
 Directors who are not employees of the Company may also participate in the Chemed Corporation Deferred Compensation Plan for Non-Employee Directors (the "Director Deferred Compensation Plan"), which is described below.
 Directors who are employees of the Company do not receive cash compensation for their service as directors, and do not receive annual fully vested stock awards for such service.

 The Board reviews and sets the cash compensation and fully vested stock awards for non-employee directors.
 In making its determination, the Board seeks input from the Compensation Committee's independent compensation consultant, Compensation Strategies, Inc., as well as certain executive officers of the Company, and considers any such input, including as to the level of compensation necessary to attract and retain qualified directors, among the factors it reviews in setting the amount of compensation.
-Director compensation was most recently reviewed by the Board (with input from Compensation Strategies, Inc.) in May of 2014.
+Director compensation was most recently reviewed by the Board (with input from Compensation Strategies, Inc.) in May of 2017, in light of current peer group constituency and market data.
+As a result, effective May 15, 2017, the annual Capital Stock grant value increased from \$60,000 to \$85,000; a Nominating Committee meeting fee was instituted; and retainers for the chairs of the Compensation and Nominating Committees were increased, as discussed below.

-Until June 1 of 2014, each member of the Board of Directors who is not an employee of the Company was paid an annual fee of \$45,000.
-That fee was then increased to \$55,000 per year.
+Each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$55,000.
 Directors also receive a fee of \$3,000 for each Board meeting attended.
-Non-employee directors also received annual fully vested stock awards in the amount of \$60,077.
+Non-employee directors also received annual fully vested stock awards in the amount of \$85,000, increased from \$60,000 on May 15, 2017.
 Mr. Walsh is paid an additional annual fee of \$145,000 for his service as Chairman of the Board.
-Each member of the Board's Audit Committee (other than its chairman), Compensation/Incentive Committee (the "Compensation Committee") (other than its chairman) and Nominating Committee (including its chairman) is paid an additional annual fee of \$10,000, \$7,000 and \$7,000, respectively, for his or her service on that Committee.
-The chair of the Audit Committee is paid \$25,000 per year, and the chair of the Compensation Committee is paid \$7,500 per year.
-A Committee member also is paid \$1,000 for each Committee meeting (other than meetings of the Nominating Committee) attended unless the Committee meeting is on the same day as a meeting of the Board of Directors, in which case Committee members are paid \$500 for attendance at the Committee meeting.
-Messrs.
-McNamara and Hutton, who are employees of the Company, do not receive compensation for their service as directors.
+Each member of the Board's Audit Committee (other than its chairman), Compensation/Incentive Committee (the "Compensation Committee") (other than its chairman) and Nominating Committee (other than its chairman) is paid an additional annual fee of \$10,000, \$7,000 and \$7,000, respectively, for his or her service on that Committee.
+The chair of the Audit Committee is paid \$25,000 per year, the chair of the Compensation Committee is paid \$15,000 per year, effective May 15, 2017, increased from \$7,500, and the chair of the Nominating Committee is paid \$10,000, effective May 15, 2017, increased from \$7,000 per year.
+A Committee member also is paid \$1,000 for each Committee meeting attended unless the Committee meeting is on the same day as a meeting of the Board of Directors, in which case Committee members are paid \$500 for attendance at the Committee meeting.
+Messrs, McNamara and Hutton, who are employees of the Company, do not receive compensation for their service as directors.
 Each member of the Board of Directors and of a Committee is additionally reimbursed for continuing education expenses and reasonable travel expenses incurred in connection with attendance at Board and Committee meetings.
-No Compensation Committee member received any compensation from the Company other than as a director.
+No Compensation Committee member received any compensation from the Common other than as a director.